Tiki Barber: Broadcasting

-On Wednesday, June 23, 2010, the New York Post reported that NBC has dropped him from his contributor's role on NBC's The Today Show.
+On Wednesday, June 23, 2010, the New York Post reported that NBC dropped him from his contributor's role on NBC's The Today Show.
 Barber was quietly let go in May 2010 by the network after his contract was not renewed by NBC earlier that year.

 Barber appeared as a studio pundit on the BBC's Super Bowl XLV coverage.

-As of January 2022, Barber is a radio host for WFAN with Brandon Tierney, on weekday afternoons airing 10-2 pm (EST).
+In January 2022, Barber became a radio co-host for WFAN with Brandon Tierney, on weekday afternoons airing 10-2 pm (EST).
 The pair previously hosted a national show on CBS Sports Radio.

+In June 2023, the New York Post broke the news that Barber would take the spot of Craig Carton on afternoon drive at WFAN with Evan Roberts beginning in July 2023.
+As of March 2024, Evan and Tiki currently host the WFAN afternoon drive program.